MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

     ```$cred = Get-Credential ```

-3. Run the following command to enter a new session.

-   Connect using the virtual machine name:
+3. Run the one of the following commands to create a session by using the virtual machine name or GUID:

     ```Enter-PSSession -VMName <VMName> -Credential $cred ```

-   You can also connect using the virtual machine GUID:

     ```Enter-PSSession -VMGUID <VMGUID> -Credential $cred ```

 4. Run whatever commands you need to.
 These commands run inside the virtual machine that you’re connected to.